GabrielBG010/FinalProject/README.md

 In the directory where you cloned the repository run: conda env create --file=rqlibenv.yaml
-Which creates a new environment from the yaml.file
+Which creates a new environment from the yaml.file Then you will need to activate the environment by executing: conda activate rqlibEnv